PhishrNet/about/README.md

 ## Disclaimer

-Our service is provide on a case-by-case basis only.
+Our service is provided on a case-by-case basis.

-## Contact Us
+## Contact

 Email us at contact@phishr.net